GPX and the GPX.WCI are two of the most widely used grinders MPE

 Check your dechaffing gate.
 Is it broken or bent?

 My Grind Setting Is Changing During Grinding

-Is you locking nut missing?
-Sometimes it falls off and customers forget it exists to lock the dial in place during grinding.
+Is your locking nut missing?
+Sometimes it falls off and customers may forget it exists to lock the dial in place during grinding.